Introduction: The Dashboard Concept

 Scholarly Activity.
 The PhD degree is a research focused degree, and the Number of PhD recipients is a direct indicator of the volume of research activity on a campus.
 In many areas of science and engineering, it is difficult to imagine an institution ranking highly within a discipline without a significant number of PhD recipients.
 PhD students also author or coauthor with faculty many of the archival publications that serve to record knowledge and advance the various disciplines.

 Responsibility.
-Number of PhD Graduates is reported annually by Institutional Analysis and tracked on a semester-by-semester basis by the Graduate School.
+Number of PhD Graduates is reported annually by Institutional Research and tracked on a semester-by-semester basis by the Graduate School.

 Sponsored Program Awards